-- Your legal marital status changes: - You get married. - You get divorced, or legally separated, your marriage is annulled, or your spouse dies. - The number of your eligible children changes: - You gain a dependent as a result of birth, adoption, placement for adoption, or legal guardianship. - O Your child gains or loses eligibility for coverage under the SPE Benefits Plan. - Your child dies. - You move to a new address or worksite - Your benefits eligibility changes because: - O You take or return from a leave of absence. - O You gain or lose eligibility as a result of a change in work schedule or status.
+- Your legal marital status changes: - You get married. - You get divorced, or legally separated, your marriage is annulled, or your spouse dies. - The number of your eligible children changes: - You gain a dependent as a result of birth, adoption, placement for adoption, or legal guardianship. - Your child gains or loses eligibility for coverage under the SPE Benefits Plan. - Your child dies. - You move to a new address or worksite resulting in a change to plan eligibility. - Your or your dependents' benefits eligibility changes because: - You take or return from a leave of absence. - You gain or lose eligibility as a result of a change in work schedule or status.

-- You or your family member's benefits eligibility changes because of a change in their eligibility or coverage under another employer's plans: - o They gains or loses eligibility as a result of a change in work schedule or status. - o They gains a benefit option or loses coverage. - o Their cost for coverage increases or decreases significantly. - o They makes new coverage choices during his or her employer's annual enrollment. - Your or your family member's Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage from another employer expires. - You or your family member becomes entitled to or loses Medicare or Medicaid. - You or your family member loses coverage under a government's or educational institution's plan.
+- They gains or loses eligibility as a result of a change in work schedule or status. - They gains a benefit option or loses coverage. - \circ Their cost for coverage increases or decreases significantly. - They makes new coverage choices during his or her employer's annual enrollment. - Your or your family member's Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage from another employer expires. - You or your family member becomes entitled to or loses Medicare, Medicaid, or the Children's Health Insurance Program (CHIP) - You or your family member loses coverage under a government's or educational institution's plan.